-- ARUs shall meet the requirements of the Ontario Building Code, Fire Code, and all other Provincial, County, and Municipal standards; - the provision of adequate access, emergency access, and on-site parking; - that the ARU is clearly subordinate in scale and function to the primary dwelling unit and has a maximum floor area of 49% of the primary dwelling; - Notwithstanding section 2.5.11c), further limitations on the maximum permissible size of an additional residential unit may be identified in the Municipality's Zoning By-law; - the provision of adequate water and wastewater services, and where appropriate shared services between the primary dwelling and the ARUs are encouraged;
+- ARUs shall meet the requirements of the Ontario Building Code, Fire Code, and all other Provincial, County, and Municipal standards; - b) the provision of adequate access, emergency access, and on-site parking; - that the ARU is clearly subordinate in scale and function to the primary dwelling unit and has a maximum floor area of 49% of the primary dwelling; - Notwithstanding section 2.5.11c), further limitations on the maximum permissible size of an additional residential unit may be identified in the Municipality's Zoning By-law; - the provision of adequate water and wastewater services, and where appropriate shared services between the primary dwelling and the ARUs are encouraged:

-- ARUs are not permitted in natural heritage system, floodplain areas, or hazard lands as defined and regulated by the conservation authority. - g) In addition to the above, where an ARU is located outside of a settlement area the following criteria will also apply: - An ARU shall be located within close proximity to the existing building cluster; - ii) ARUs are to meet Minimum Distance Separation Formulae requirements; and - iii) ARUs are prohibited from being severed from the property unless as part of the severance of the primary dwelling unit as a residence surplus to a farming operation, in compliance with the Municipality's Zoning By-law.
+- ARUs are not permitted in natural heritage system, floodplain areas, or hazard lands as defined and regulated by the conservation authority. - g) Each additional residential unit shall have one parking space that is provided and maintained for the sole use of the occupant of the additional residential unit.
+A parking space that is provided and maintained for the sole use of the occupant may be a tandem parking space. - In addition to the above, where an ARU is located outside of a settlement area the following criteria will also apply: - An ARU shall be located within close proximity to the existing building cluster; - ii) ARUs are to meet Minimum Distance Separation Formulae requirements; and - iii) ARUs are prohibited from being severed from the property unless as part of the severance of the primary dwelling unit as a residence surplus to a farming operation, in compliance with the Municipality's Zoning By-law.